espejoserna/espejoserna/content/courses/philandfilm/Semana-13.md

 ## Film overview

-Write in chat a one-line summary of the plot of NETWORK.
+Write a one-line summary of the plot of NETWORK.

 (A good one).